-Growth rates and longevity: Peverell (2008) examined vertebral bands on 41 largetooth sawfish from the Gulf of Carpentaria (Figure 2).
-The data sets are made up of young of the year animals (20%) followed by animals in the 1-8 year old age classes (78%).
-In this study, size at birth varied between 72-90cm.
+Growth rates and longevity: Growth rates of largetooth sawfish have been examined using three different techniques; examination of vertebral bands, tag recapture studies and studies of captive animals (Peverell, 2009).
+All three techniques suggest that growth is fastest in the early years and slows down in later years, but growth rates may vary from this pattern.
+Peverell (2009) examined vertebral bands on 41 largetooth sawfish from the Gulf of Carpentaria (Figure 2).
+The data sets are made up of young of the year animals (20%) followed by animals in the one to eight year old age classes (78%).
+In this study, size at birth varied between 72-90 cm.
 The average growth in the first year was 52 cm, reducing to about 17 cm in their fifth year.
-Longevity was estimated to be about 80 years (Peverell, 2008).
+Longevity was estimated to be about 80 years (Peverell, 2009).
 Based on the observations of a single pupping female, size and age at maturity was estimated to be 300 cm and eight years.
 Thorson (1976) corroborates this with evidence from the western Atlantic population, suggesting female sexual maturity is reached at approximately three metres.
 Male maturity is estimated at between 280 and 300 cm.
-Growth rates from recaptured largetooth sawfish support these growth estimates (Peverell, 2008; Thorburn et al., 2007a).
+Growth rates from recaptured largetooth sawfish support these growth estimates (Thorburn et al., 2007a; Peverell, 2009).
 These growth estimates are considerably faster than those reported by Tanaka (1991) who estimated that they may take 20 years or more to reach maturity based on vertebral ageing.

 Figure 2.
-Size and age data for Gulf of Carpentaria largetooth sawfish (n=41).
-Data are pooled for both sexes and the regression line indicates the von Bertalanffy growth function (Peverell, 2008).
+Size and age data for Gulf of Carpentaria largetooth sawfish (n=41)

+Data are pooled for both sexes and the regression line indicates the von Bertalanffy growth function (Peverell, 2009).

 Tag and release programs for largetooth sawfish have been undertaken across northern Australia since 2000.
 A total of three, 90 and 164 largetooth sawfish were tagged and released in the Northern Territory, Western Australia and Queensland respectively (Thorburn et al., 2007a; Whitty et al., 2008; S. Peverell unpublished data), up until 2008.
-The fastest growth rate recorded was 48 cm.yr-1 at an approximate age of four to five years (Peverell, 2008) and the slowest growth rate was 8 cm.yr-1 at an approximate age of five years (David Morgan unpublished data).
+In these studies, the fastest growing individual recorded averaged 48 cm a year at an approximate age of four to five years (Peverell, 2009) and the slowest growth rate recorded was eight centimetres a year from an individual at an approximate age of five years (D. Morgan unpublished data).
 These data suggest that growth rates can vary.
-Analysis of captive growth of five specimens ranging in ages of between one and four years ranged between 45 and 101cm.yr-1 (Peverell, 2008).
-The tag-recapture data and the captive growth rates suggest that the vertebral ageing results of Peverell (2008) provide a more realistic estimate than those of Tanaka (1991).
+In addition, analysis of captive growth of five specimens ranging in ages of between one and four years ranged between 45 and 101 cm per year (Peverell, 2009).
+The tag-recapture data and the captive growth rates suggest that the vertebral ageing results of Peverell (2009) provide a more realistic estimate than those of Tanaka (1991).

-Habitat: Largetooth sawfish have been recorded in river and estuarine environments, as well as up to 100km offshore.
-They inhabit the sandy or muddy bottoms of shallow coastal waters, estuaries and river mouths, as well as the central and upper reaches of freshwater rivers and isolated water holes, with records of largetooth sawfish up to 400 km inland (Giles, 2007).
+Habitat: Largetooth sawfish have been recorded in river and estuarine environments, as well as up to 100 km offshore.
+They inhabit the sandy or muddy bottoms of shallow coastal waters, estuaries and river mouths, as well as the central and upper reaches of freshwater rivers and isolated water holes, with records of largetooth sawfish up to 400 km inland (Giles et al., 2007).
 Largetooth sawfish have an ontogenetic shift in habitat utilisation with neonate and juvenile animals primarily occurring in the freshwater reaches of rivers and estuaries and adult animals being found in marine and estuarine environments.
-This ontogenetic shift in habitat use is supported by tagging and microchemistry research (Peverell, 2008).
+This ontogenetic shift in habitat use is supported by tagging and microchemistry research (Peverell, 2009).